melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 All 81 vermilion collected during the survey were aged and represent the most northern biological samples in this model.
 The available length compositions for males and females, 2010-2011, are shown in Figure
 \@ref(fig:len-data-ABRAMS-RESEARCH).

+### SWFSC Groundfish Ecology Cruises
+D. Pearson (SWFSC, retired) conducted a series of groundfish surveys (hook-and-line and trawl) from 2003 - 2005 along the coast of California.
+Surveys were conducted onboard chartered commercial vessels and NOAA research vessels.

+Even though samples were collected via multiple gear types, the the majority were collected using commercial hook-and-line hear, and data from all gears were combined for use in the assessment.

+**Available Data**

+*Age and Length Data.*
+A total of 229 vermilion were aged from this survey from samples in 2004-2005.
+The length composition includes 355 vermilion from these surveys (Figure \@ref(fig:len-data-SWFSC-GF-ECOL)).

 ### California Collaborative Fisheries Research Project